SPINLab/gi-minor-python-course-2019/README.md

 ## methodology

 This course consists of a self-learning part and two hands-on workshops.
-Each workshop lasts a full day;  interactive lecture are planned for the morning while the afternoons are fille diwth supervised practical assignments.
+Each workshop lasts a full day;  interactive lectures are planned for the morning while the afternoons are filled with supervised practical assignments.

 The program is as follows:

  - self-learning: Pytohn course on CodeAcademy
  - workshop I:
    - morning: interactive recap of CodeAcademy material, introduction to spatial analysis
-   - afternoon: practical assignment - spatial data
+   - afternoon: practical assignment - reading, analysing and writing spatial datasets
  - workshop II:
-   - morning: recap of workshop I practical assignment, introduction to scraping
+   - morning: recap of workshop the spatial data practical assignment, introduction to scraping
    - practical assignment - scraping data from the web

 ## obtaining the lecture materials
+The folders in this repository contain the lecture materials.
+You will need these during the practical assignment, download them as follows:

 1. scroll to the top of this page
 2. click on the green button labelled `Clone or download`
 3. Click on `Download ZIP`
+4. Unzip the file you downloaded and load the `.py` scripts in your favourite editor.

+## getting help

+TODO

 ## the team